0xSH4RKS/0xSH4RKS.github.io/index.md

 My professional journey reflects a steadfast dedication to the field of cybersecurity, marked by a series of accomplishments that underscore my skills and expertise.
 My contributions have been instrumental in fortifying the security frameworks of the organizations I have collaborated with.

 For a comprehensive overview of my professional experience and achievements, please visit my [LinkedIn profile](https://www.linkedin.com/in/thomashayen/).
+And of course credits to openai for leviating me of the task to write an introduction :) .

 # Latest Ramblings